A guest blog by Sherron Burgess, Senior Vice President and Chief Information Security Officer, BCD Travel

 BCD takes very seriously the responsibility to protect the client, traveler and employee data that we hold.
 We comply with applicable privacy laws in the jurisdictions where we operate.
 We built our privacy program around the requirements of the General Data Protection Regulation (GDPR) because it has global reach and impact.
 GDPR also offers one of the highest standards in data protection and privacy and serves as a model for privacy laws around the world.
 Because we operate globally, we follow international security standards, apply appropriate technical and organizational measures and adapt our program as necessary to comply with other national and local laws and regulations.

-For more information, BCD clients can contact their program managers.
+BCD clients can contact their program managers for support and information.
 If you’re not a client but want to learn more, click the button below.

 Cybersecurity: More than a Matter for IT

 Ensuring the cyberworld is secure is essential for protecting people, organizations, and infrastructure.
 As threats escalate, travelers are particularly vulnerable.
-Join BCD SVP and Chief Information Security Officer Sherron Burgess at GBTA 2022 to learn what you can do to keep your traveler and company data safe.
+In this session, BCD SVP and Chief Information Security Officer Sherron Burgess will discuss ways to keep your traveler and company data safe.
 Spoiler alert: security training refreshers for returning travelers are strongly advised.
 Check out our full show lineup here.